 1. The power of our Benefactors and members

-In July this year we launched our Benfactors programme, A dozen benefactors shared a dinner with Jeremy Irons.
+In July this year we launched our Patrons programme, A dozen patrons shared a party with Terry Gilliam.
 The proceeds went to the registered charity we work with: The Independent Film Trust.
 The IFT teaches filmmaking skills to the homeless, disabled and disenfranchised children and teens in London.

 A wholehearted thank you to our members and benefactors.